vripan/css_math_expression_evaluator/docsrc/testing.rst

 Expression Parser Testing
 *************************

+This section contains specifications regarding the Unit Testing conducted for the Expr Parser Component.
+Most of the tests use the int class as a substitute for BigNum, in case BigNum does an operation wrong, we can compare it to a flawless implementation, meaning the default int class.

+- **test_super_basic**
+    Testing a simple operation

+- **test_basic**
+    Testing multiple basic operations

+- **test_special**
+    Testing power operators

+- **test_parens**
+    Testing operations respecting parantheses order

+- **test_rem**
+    This test checks a remainder operation.

+- **test_unknown_token**
+    This test check that if we find an unknown character, we indeed get an error.

+- **test_missing_paren**
+    This test check that if we find a missing paranthese, we indeed get an error.

+- **test_sub_negative**
+    A negative result should throw an exception.

+- **test_div_0**
+    This test verifies that division by zero is prevented.

+- **test_complex**
+    Testing a more complex operation using multiple operators.

+- **test_vars**
+    Testing variable substitution is done corectly

+- **test_sqrt**
+    Testing that sqrt operator works

 Big Number Testing
 ***************************
 This section contains specifications regarding the Unit Testing conducted for the BigNum Component.